Valve/stagger/README.md

 ### Compatibility

-This gem is tested against MRI 2.1 & JRuby 1.7.11 (1.9 mode) on Travis CI
+This gem is tested against MRI 2.1.x on Travis CI

 ## Contributing